PhokinWanna/TinyDome/README.md

 **Summarize**(date-by-date)**:**

 1/8/25: Today, I finish all of it! and now, prepare to commit and push all of it(This file) to my git-repo.
 Next, prepare to proceesing the first Module.

+9/8/25: I finish design the first modle of Fire Mechanism, and now I continue calculate the significantly factor of it. and plan to procure resources